Marianne Baum: Life and death

-Marianne Baum was born in Saarburg in 1912 into a Jewish family.
+Marianne Cohn was born in Saarburg in 1912 into a Jewish family.
 She had one brother, Lothar Cohn, who would also become a communist activist.
 In 1927, at the age of 14, she met her future husband Herbert Baum while attending the Jewish youth group Deutsch-Jüdische Jugendgemeinschaft.

 Around 1930, Baum joined her first communist organization, the Communist Youth Federation (KJVD).
 In 1933, Marianne became an active member of the Communist resistance movement.
 However, the Jewish Baums were pushed out of the more mainstream organizations such as the KPD and the German Communist Party, as both groups thought having Jewish members would be too great a risk in antisemitic Nazi Germany.

 Interested in continued resistance, the Baums formed a Communist-Jewish resistance group "Gruppe Herbert Baum" in Berlin.
 The Herbert Baum Group became a successful resistance organization separate from the mainstream communist party, and planned and executed a successful attack on an anti-Communist propaganda exhibition in Berlin titled "Soviet Paradise".
 The attack on May 18, 1942, led to the arrest of the group's members.

 Marianne Baum and eight other activists were sentenced to death for treason, and were executed by guillotine on August 18, 1942, at the Berlin-Plötzensee penitentiary.